oracle/terraform-provider-oci/website/docs/d/integration_integration_instance.html.markdown

 	* `idcs_app_name` - The IDCS application name associated with the instance
 	* `instance_primary_audience_url` - The URL used as the primary audience for integration flows in this instance type: string* `instance_design_time_url` - The Integration Instance Design Time URL
 * `instance_url` - The Integration Instance URL.
-* `integration_instance_type` - Standard or Enterprise type, Oracle Integration Generation 2 uses ENTERPRISE and STANDARD, Oracle Integration 3 uses ENTERPRISEX and STANDARDX
+* `integration_instance_type` - Standard or Enterprise type, Oracle Integration Generation 2 uses ENTERPRISE and STANDARD, Oracle Integration 3 uses ENTERPRISEX, STANDARDX and HEALTHCARE
 * `is_byol` - Bring your own license.
 * `is_disaster_recovery_enabled` - Is Disaster Recovery enabled for the integrationInstance
 * `is_file_server_enabled` - The file server is enabled or not.